 Recommended Attractions for the First Time Visitor

-There are a number of experiences at Scenic World and I would probably recommend doing all of them if you're not scared of heights like me.
+There are some experiences in Scenic World, and I would probably recommend doing all of them if you’re not scared of heights like me.

 The Scenic Railway